pubnub/react-chat-components/lib/README.md

 4. Follow steps from the
    [PubNub Account section](https://github.com/pubnub/react-chat-components/blob/master/lib/README.md#pubnub-account)
-   to create your own keys and paste them into `pubnub-keys.json`:
+   to create your own keys and paste them into `pubnub-keys.json`.

 ```bash
 vi pubnub-keys.json
 ```

-5. Pre-populate the User and Channel Object metadata (required only for the moderated-chat sample):
+5. Pre-populate the User and Channel Object metadata (required only for the moderated-chat sample).

 ```bash
 npm run setup
 ```

-6. Run the application:
+6. Run the application.

 ```bash
 npm start
 ```

-## Components Installation
+## Install and use components

-Install the components and all required dependencies using npm:
+1. Install the components and all required dependencies using npm.

 ```bash
 npm install --save pubnub pubnub-react @pubnub/react-chat-components
 ```

-## Components Usage

-1. Import PubNub, PubNub React Provider and the components:
+2. Import PubNub, PubNub React Provider and the components.

 ```js
 import PubNub from "pubnub";